wzbillings/data-analysis-template/README.md

-# Overview
+# project-template

-A template file and folder structure for a data analysis project/paper done with R/Quarto/Github.
-Other components (e.g., other programming languages) can be added as needed.
+A file and folder structure for a data analysis project/paper done with R/Quarto/Github.

+Forked and detatched from [Andreas Handel's template](https://github.com/ahgroup/data-analysis-template).

+[the rest of this readme needs to be updated, right now it is a copy of the original]

 # Pre-requisites